Khojasteh/i18n/README.md

   A check list box control that represents a list of countries/regions.

 - **TCurrencyLabel:** \
-  A label control that displays the name and country flag of a currency on a form.
+  A label control for displaying currency name and country flag.

 - **TCurrencyBox:** \
   A combo box control that represents a list of currencies.